 I could have titled this post 5 super practical tips to develop a reading habit.
 But you and I are two different individuals, right? what worked for me may not work for you and vice versa.
 Also, it’s easy to preach than to follow.
 So let me just share my story with you and if you find something practical, go ahead and try it for yourself.

 I didn’t have a regular reading habit until late 2017 though I call myself a Book Reviewer today.
 I was fond of books during my childhood days but eventually got busy with academics and totally forgot how to read a non-academic book.
 We had a huge library in our college but I seriously regret not making proper use of it back then.
 However, I used to read a lot of magazines from the college library.
 So somewhere that makes me happy.
 After college, I also had a membership in the municipal library in my native place.
 But that too did not make a consistent reader.
 Then when did reading get into my nerves?

 It was all because of my blog.
-Yes, this blog ‘Snapshot’.
+Yes, this blog ‘Bookshot’.
 I started my blog in March 2017 (the free version).
 All I wanted to do at that time was write stories.
 I started posting stories on my blog but was never satisfied with how it turned out every time.
 By the end of the year, I realized one great mistake I was doing until then.
 It was nothing but not reading good books, precisely not doing my homework as a writer.
 My first blogging lesson was ‘Only a good reader can become a good writer’.
-That’s how it started and afterward, there was no looking back.
+That’s how it started and afterwards, there was no looking back.
 Meanwhile, I also invested in a Kindle and that was the best investment I ever made in my life.

-Now, in my case, I already had a love towards reading.
+Now, in my case, I already had a love for reading.
 It is just that my blog became a reason to trigger the reader inside me.
 This may not be the case with everyone.
 So let me share with you some more tips that helped me in developing this habit.
-You too can try if you find them interesting.
+You too can try them if you find them interesting.